srlausten/I70-sentiment-analysis/README.md

 Sentiment: POSITIVE, Confidence: 0.9821
 ```

-This setup gives you a straightforward way to analyze sentiment towards I-70 using Twitter data, combining API data fetching with powerful sentiment analysis capabilities.
+This setup gives you a straightforward way to analyze sentiment toward I-70 using Twitter data, combining API data fetching with powerful sentiment analysis capabilities.